 Micro Service Palette

-The Micro Service Palette shows the microservices that are present in the eStudio repository.
-It contains all the Fiorano microservices grouped into various categories such as: Bridges, Collaboration, DB, Error, File and so on as shown in the figure below.
+The Micro Service Palette shows the services that are present in the eStudio repository.
+The Micro Service Palette contains all the Fiorano services grouped into various categories such as: Bridges, Collaboration, DB, Error, File, and so on as shown in the figure below.

-To display the Micro Services view, navigate to Window > Show View > Other > Other > Micro Service Palette.
+To display Properties view, navigate through Window > Show View > Other > Other > Micro Service Palette.

 Figure 3: Fiorano Micro Service Palette

-The Properties view displays all the property names and values for any selected item such as: a microservice instance, route, port, and so on.
+The Properties view displays all the property names and values for any selected item such as: a service instance, route, port, and so on.

-To display the Properties view, navigate to Window > Show View > Other > General > Properties.
+To display Properties view, navigate through Window > Show View > Other > General > Properties.

-Placing the cursor on a property displays the property description.
+Placing the cursor on a property shows the property description.

 Figure 4: Properties view

-While working in the Fiorano environment, the errors and warnings that occurr are displayed in the Problems view.
+While working in the Fiorano environment, the errors and warnings occurred are displayed in the Problems view.
 For example, when an Event Process containing errors is saved, the errors are displayed in the Problems view.

-To display the Problems view, navigate to Window > Show View > Other > General > Problems.
+To display Problems view, navigate through Window > Show View > Other > General > Problems.

 Figure 5: Problems view

 By default, the problems are grouped by their severity level.
-This grouping can be changed using the Group By option in the drop-down menu present at the upper-right part of the Problems panel.
+The grouping can be selected using the Group By menu in the drop-down present at the upper-right part of the Problems panel.

 Problems view can also be configured to show the warnings and errors associated with a particular resource or group of resources.
 This is done using the Configure Contents option in the drop-down menu.